tjvsx/habitat-governance/README.md

 #### Updated Features:
 1. Uses solidity ^0.8.0.
 2. Uses [Solidstate contracts](https://github.com/solidstate-network/solidstate-solidity) for replaced Diamond(Gem.sol), ERC20Token(Token.sol), and storage syntax.
-> For context, when a proposal is passed in [Governance](./contracts/facets/Governance.sol) the executeProposal function can perform arbitrary functionality by calling the proposal's ***ProposalContract*** that contains the `execute(_proposalId)` function.
+> For context, when a proposal is passed in [Governance](./contracts/facets/Governance.sol) the executedProposal function can perform arbitrary functionality by calling the proposal's ***ProposalContract*** that contains the `execute(_proposalId)` function.
 4. A [ProposalContract](./contracts/upgrades/proposals/TokenMinter.sol) can call back to the diamond's existing functions.
-5. The [Upgrade Registry contract](./contracts/upgrades/registry/UpgradeProposalRegistry.sol) is a ProposalContract that can perform any diamondCut, using any amount of facetCuts (facets, actions, selectors) the stack can handle.
+5. The [Diamantaire contracts](./contracts/upgrades/diamantaires/Diamantaire.sol) are a set of ProposalContracts that can cut any deployed facet.
+Be sure to read this contract's comments to understand current limitations with this approach.
 6. Removed the `totalSupplyCap` state variable for now.

 ---